What is the maximum possible resolution of dokko scans?

 In which format are the RAW scans saved?

 All RAW scans up to 4GB are saved as uncompressed 16bit TIFF files in the ProPhoto color space to ensure the highest quality, the best compatibility and archive security.
 Due to the high precision and vast color gamut, all the subtleties of the original can be preserved.
 Thanks to its widespread use and open, fully-documented specifications, the TIFF format guarantees the highest level of future compatibility, and is used worldwide by leading archives for the long-term storage of digital images.
+Since Leviathan scans can be larger than the 4GB limit of the TIFF format, those are provided as PSB or OpenEXR files according to your preference.

 In which format are the final production ready scans saved?

 Up to 4GB, finished scans are saved as uncompressed TIFF files.
-The default for Elephant scans is 8bit in Adobe1998 color space and for Mamooth and Leviathan scans 16bit in ProPhoto.
+The default for Elephant scans is 8bit in Adobe1998 color space and for mammoth and Leviathan scans 16bit in ProPhoto.
 Scans larger than the 4GB limit of the TIF format are provided as Photoshop Large Document PSB or OpenEXR files according to your preference.

 Can you also scan the films including its border / perforation?